 South Norfolk Village Clusters Housing Allocations Plan

-This public consultation is an opportunity for you to provide us with your views on the sites that have been promoted to us, the assessments undertaken so far, our suggestions for overarching policies that would apply to these allocation sites and the supporting evidence that has helped to prepare the emerging Plan.
-You may also wish to tell us if you feel the development of a particular site needs to address a specific issue (for example, a footpath link).
-During this process we have also taken the opportunity to review the existing development boundaries (or ‘settlement limits’) throughout the District and your comments on proposed changes to these are also welcomed.
+This public consultation provided an opportunity for members of the public and stakeholder bodies to provide views on the sites that had been promoted to us, the assessments undertaken so far, our suggestions for overarching policies that would apply to the allocated sites and the supporting evidence that helped us to prepare the emerging plan.
+During this process we also took the opportunity to review the existing development boundaries (or ‘settlement limits’) throughout the district and invited comments on these proposed changes.

-Following this public consultation the council will review its conclusions on sites in light of the representations received, assess any new sites that have been submitted as part of this consultation and we will need to carry out any further fact finding or evidence gathering that is necessary.
+The council is now reviewing the plan in light of the representations received.
+We are also currently assessing new sites that have been submitted as part of this consultation and we will need to carry out any further fact finding or evidence gathering that is necessary.
 Once this process is complete the council will prepare the final, proposed submission (or Regulation 19) version of the plan.

-The public and other stakeholders will have an opportunity to comment on whether the proposed submission version of the plan meets the legal and policy compliance tests set out by government before it is submitted to the Secretary of State for independent examination.
+The public and other stakeholders will have an opportunity to comment on whether the proposed submission version of the plan meets the legal and policy compliance tests set out by government before it is submitted to the Secretary of State, for independent examination.
 Any representations made at this stage will be passed to the independent inspector who will examine the plan.
 The council is aiming to publish the pre-submission version of the plan in spring 2022 with the intention of submitting it to the Secretary of State in summer 2022.

 Following its independent examination, the plan is expected to be finalised and adopted in 2023.